Washington State Department of Corrections: Death row

 In 2014, Governor Jay Inslee announced a moratorium on carrying out the death penalty in Washington State.
 According to Inslee, "Equal justice under the law is the state's primary responsibility.
 And in death penalty cases, I'm not convinced equal justice is being served.
 The use of the death penalty in this state is unequally applied, sometimes dependent on the budget of the county where the crime occurred."
 The moratorium means that if a death penalty case comes to the governor's desk for action, he will issue a reprieve.
 However, this action does not commute the sentences of those on death row or issue any pardons.
 The majority of Washington's death penalty sentences are overturned and those convicted of capital offenses are rarely executed, indicating questionable sentencing in many cases.
 Since 1981, the year Washington State's current capital laws were put in place, 32 defendants have been sentenced to die.
 Of those, 18 have had their sentences converted to life in prison and one was set free.
+This has raised issues in accountability, as there have been multiple inmates serving life sentences that have killed other inmates that have stated that there's nothing more they can do to them because they are already serving a life sentence.

 Prior to Inslee's moratorium, Washington's capital punishment law required that capital punishment imposed by the state's courts be carried out at the Washington State Penitentiary in Walla Walla.
 Procedures for conducting executions are supervised by the Penitentiary Superintendent.
 Washington utilizes two methods of execution: lethal injection and hanging.
 Lethal injection is used unless the inmate under sentence of death chooses hanging as the preferred execution method.

-Within 10 days of a trial court entering a judgment and sentence imposing the death penalty, male defendants under sentence of death are transferred to the Penitentiary, where they remain in a segregation unit [Intensive Management Unit North (IMU-N) at the prison] pending appeals and until a death warrant is issued setting the date for the execution.
-Female defendants under sentence of death are housed at the Washington Corrections Center for Women in Gig Harbor before being transferred to the Penitentiary no later than 72 hours prior to a scheduled execution, also housed in IMU North, although the execution chamber is located in Unit 6.
+Within 10 days of a trial court entering a judgment and sentence imposing the death penalty, male defendants under sentence of death are transferred to the Penitentiary, where they remain in a segregation unit [Intensive Management Unit North (IMU-N) at the prison] pending appeals, and until a death warrant is issued setting the date for the execution.
+Female defendants under sentence of death are housed at the Washington Corrections Center for Women near Gig Harbor before being transferred to the Penitentiary no later than 72 hours prior to a scheduled execution, also housed in IMU North, although the execution chamber is located in Unit 6.

 78 persons have been executed in Washington since 1904, the most recent being Cal Coburn Brown, in 2010.

+As of 2023, the death penalty was repealed in Washington State.